superjeng1/ZeroJudge/README.md

 mkdir /container-zerojudge-data/ssh
 ```

-3. Download the default `ServerConfig.xml` from the `configs` folder in this repository, or [here](https://raw.githubusercontent.com/superjeng1/ZeroJudge/master/configs/ServerConfig.xml).
-Make sure to put it in the `configs` folder created in the above step.
-And modify the settings if needed.
+3. Do a `git clone https://github.com/superjeng1/ZeroJudge.git` and copy `ZeroJudge_CONSOLE` folder and `configs/ServerConfig.xml` file to `/container-zerojudge-data/ZeroJudge_CONSOLE` and `/container-zerojudge-data/configs/ServerConfig.xml` respectively.
+And then remove the git folder if you wish.
-    * Note: This is the config for the judge itself, not the web interface.
+    * Note: This config file is for the judge itself, not the web interface.

 4. Generate an SSH keypair for the container for it to control the lxc container on the host.
 Also mark the key authorised in the host.
 ```sh